Frequently Asked Questions

 Q: What is the PACE program?

 A: PACE (Properly Assessed Clean Energy) Programs allow property owners to fund their energy efficiency, renewable energy, and water efficiency improvements with little or no money down.
-The program is based on home equity and is paid off over time through their existing property taxes.
+The program is based on home equity as opposed to credit scores and is paid off over time via existing property tax payments (in most cases).
+The interest can be high, however, and pay close attention to the fine print about what happens when or if you have to sell your home before the loan is paid off.

 Q: Do solar panels work on foggy or cloudy days?